-ORAL EXAMINATION NOVEMBER 12, 13, 14, 2020
+ORAL EXAMINATION NOVEMBER 11, 12, 13, 2021

-Prior to becoming admissible to the Oral Examination, candidates must have passed the ABPS Written Examination.
+Prior to becoming admissible to the Oral Examination, candidates must have successfully passed the Written Examination.

-Candidates admissible to the Oral Examination and those scheduled to take the 2019 Written Examination will be mailed 2020 Oral Examination Information materials on or about July 1, 2019.
+Candidates admissible to the Oral Examination and those scheduled to take the Written Examination will be mailed Oral Examination Information materials on or about July 1st.

-Candidates should contact the Board Office by email to oral@abplasticsurgery.org, if an Information Letter has not been received by the end of July 2019.
+Candidates should contact the Board Office by email to oral@abplasticsurgery.org, if an Information Letter has not been received by the end of July 2020.
 This information is also posted in the Oral Exam tab of the Board's website.